JorjaFox/library/content/posts/recaps/csi/evaluation-day.md

 - - -

 **Dr. Miller** It's sad.
-Genetically we're 92.7% identical with gorillas.
+Genetically, we're 92.7% identical with gorillas.
 **Sidle:** It's hard to tell where the human ends and the animal begins.
 **Dr. Miller** Well said.